with Kristi Taylor

 Co-sponsored by the Tompkins County Public Library

-This interactive workshop is intended for supervisors and managers.
+This interactive workshop is intended for non-supervisor/manager level staff and volunteers.
 It will provide participants the opportunity to gain valuable knowledge about sexual harassment prevention.

 Sexual harassment is a pervasive issue within workplaces around the country.
 Recent national conversations have highlighted the reality that all workplaces are susceptible to sexual harassment and have a responsibility to educate staff about the issue including what constitutes sexual harassment, the impact on targets as well as the workplace as a whole, employee rights, and how to report.